-Dr. Matthias Löhr is professor of gastroenterology & hepatology.
+Matthias is Professor of Gastroenterology & Hepatology.
 He studied Medicine in Würzburg, Hamburg, Loma Linda, Chicago and Basel (1980-86).
 After his MD thesis and internship in pathology, he completed a postdoc with Dr. M.B.A.
-Oldstone ...
+Oldstone at ...

-... at Scripps Clinic & Research Foundation, La Jolla, CA. In 1989, he began his residency in Internal Medicine at the Univ. of Erlangen, Bavaria.
+...
+Scripps Clinic & Research Foundation, La Jolla, CA. In 1989, Matthias began his residency in Internal Medicine at the University of Erlangen, Bavaria.
 In 1993, he became chief resident at the Dept. of Medicine, University of Rostock, where he also completed his training in gastroenterology.
 His habilitation was on pancreatic cancer (1996).

-Dr. Löhr’s in-depth experience focuses on pancreatic diseases, ranging from chronic autoimmune pancreatitis to pancreatic cancer and cystic tumors.
-He is a member of a large consortium, whose goal is to identify novel genetic markers in (chronic) pancreatitis.
-He also leads the Swedish surveillance program for patients with familiar pancreatic cancer.
-He has held several positions as a Principal Investigator (PI) on early-phase clinical trials in pancreatic cancer (CT-PCA-1; EndoTAG-1; AXP-001), and is currently a PI on a study of personalized cancer medicine in pancreatic cancer (PePaCaKa) using NGS and evidence-based software.
-Dr. Löhr has published over 200 scientific papers and represents the United European Gastroenterology (UEG) in Brussels, where he participates in several activities, e.g. the Biomed Alliance and the Multi-stakeholder Platform for Pancreatic Cancer.
+Matthias’ in-depth experience focuses on pancreatic diseases, ranging from chronic autoimmune pancreatitis to pancreatic cancer and cystic tumors.
+He is a member of a large consortium; whose goal is to identify novel genetic markers in (chronic) pancreatitis.
+Matthias also leads the Swedish surveillance program for patients with familiar pancreatic cancer.
+He has held several positions as a Principal Investigator (PI) on early-phase clinical trials in pancreatic cancer (CT-PCA-1; EndoTAG-1; AXP-001), and is currently a principal investigator on a study of personalized cancer medicine in pancreatic cancer (PePaCaKa) using NGS and evidence-based software.
+Matthias has an extensive track record in medical and scientific publications and represents the United European Gastroenterology (UEG) in Brussels, where he participates in several activities, e.g. the Biomed Alliance and the Multi-stakeholder Platform for Pancreatic Cancer.

 Prof. Gheona Altarescu, MD